 Mr. Gilbert, although always a very busy man, found time to devote to public duties, and for many years was a prominent and useful member of the Town Council.
 In 1873 he was elected Mayor, and during his term of office an attempt was made to extend the Borough boundaries, which failed, and to open up Castle-street as approach to the railway station, which succeeded.
 In politics Mr. Gilbert was a Liberal and a Free Trader, and you could not be in his company long before he introduced some quotation or remark of Richard Cobden.

 When the Home Rule split occurred, he became a Unionist.
 Although he had not been in the Town Council during the last seven years he continued to evince the liveliest interest in the proceedings of the Corporation, and it was only about three weeks ago that I had a chat with him upon municipal affairs.
 His last illness was not caused by any specific complaint, but arose simply from loss of vital force.
 The funeral took place on Wednesday amid evident signs of sympathy and regret.”

 Want to get involved?

-If you've been inspired by this account, gathered by our volunteers, then find click here to learn more about our Woodlanders' Lives and Landscapes project.
-You can also contact the project lead- Dr Helena Chance- to learn more about volunteering.
+If you’ve been inspired by this account, gathered by our volunteers, you can learn more about our Woodlanders’ Lives and Landscapes project.
+You can also contact the project lead- Dr Helena Chance– to learn more about volunteering.